tibmatt/flogo-web/DEVELOPER.md

 Before starting the server copy and rename the [`.env.example`](/.env.example) to `.env`.
 Add or modify/uncomment the environment variables defined in created `.env` file.

-You can alternatively set regular environment variables.
+You can alternatively set regular environment variables the way your OS supports them.

 ## Build the docker image for development